HTC U11: Hardware

-The HTC U11 has a glass unibody-like design with an aluminium frame that includes pressure sensitive points for the implementation of HTC Edge Sense.
+The HTC U11 has a glass unibody-like design with an aluminium frame that includes pressure-sensitive points for the implementation of HTC Edge Sense.
 This enables users to control or navigate several functions by pressing the edges of the metal frame.
 It is fitted with a 5.5-inch Super LCD 5 Quad HD (2560×1440 pixels) display.
 The front glass is made of Corning Gorilla Glass 5 while the rear glass uses Gorilla Glass 3.
 HTC U11 features a 3000 mAh battery with Quick Charge 3.0.

 The rear camera is a 12 megapixels sensor with 1.4 μm pixels and an f/1.7 aperture; it also includes OIS and Ultraspeed Autofocus.
 The front camera is a 16 megapixels sensor with an f/2.0 aperture and includes EIS.

 The HTC U11 has 4 microphones for 24-bit 360-degree audio recording.
-It also has HTC BoomSound Hi-Fi edition stereo speakers where the headphone acts as the tweeter while the bottom firing speaker acts as the woofer.
+It also has HTC BoomSound Hi-Fi edition stereo speakers, with the headphone serving as the tweeter and the bottom-firing speaker as the woofer.
 Dust and water resistance are included with an IP67 certification.

 The phone ships with the Qualcomm Snapdragon 835 chipset and includes either 4 GB RAM and 64 GB of storage or 6 GB RAM and 128 GB of storage.

 Software

 The HTC U11 ships with Android 7.1 Nougat with an overlay of HTC Sense UI.
-HTC is also currently rolling out Android 8.0 Oreo (without the Treble feature for device independent system updates) updates for the phone via OTA.
+HTC is also currently rolling out Android 8.0 Oreo (without the Treble feature for device-independent system updates) updates for the phone via OTA.
 Google Assistant, Amazon Alexa and Baidu Duer (China only) are pre-installed.
 Alexa only became available on 17 July 2017.
 HTC Sense Companion is installed to make personalized suggestions by learning from daily routines and suggestions based on the user's location.